bpRsh/2019_shear_analysis_after_dmstack/Nov_2019/nov1_2019/README.md

 - After doing cleaning and using IMCAT to combine m,m9,l,l9 text files I got final_text.txt file which have columns like gm0 and gm1.
 - I plotted the number density of gmsq = gm0_sq + gm1_sq and saw that
-  there was a bump in the number density when 0.7 < gmsq < 1.0.
+  there was a bump in the number density when 0.6 < gmsq < 1.0.
-- About 10% objects were bad objects (i.e. 0.7 < gmsq < 1.0).
+- About 10% objects were bad objects (i.e. 0.6 < gmsq < 1.0).

-The filtering used to get clean text files from unclean dmstack csv files are given below:
+The filtering used to get clean text files from unclean dmstack csv files are given below
 #-------------------------------------------------------------
 ```
 original dmstack output: src_lsst90_z1.5_000.csv,   shape = (7610, 167)